SirRicSteel/TheosResearch.org/branding/README.md

 ### Key Positioning
 - **What THEOS is:** A governance layer for AI systems
-- **What THEOS does:** Enables consequence-based wisdom without consciousness
+- **What THEOS does:** Enables consequence-based wisdom without recursive refinement
 - **What THEOS provides:** Posture-based safety, functional time, cumulative wisdom

 ### What NOT to Say
-- ❌ "AI Consciousness" (THEOS does not claim consciousness)
+- ❌ "AI recursive refinement" (THEOS does not claim recursive refinement)
 - ❌ "Self-aware AI" (THEOS is not sentient)
 - ❌ "Memory-based learning" (use "wisdom state" instead)